Office security guidelines

 Industry standards and guidelines have become the lifeline for all kinds of industries and businesses in the recent business ecosystems across the globe.
 Guidelines for security in the office are one of the industry best practices commonly adopted by the businesses.

-According to the United States Crime Record 2015, the total value of stolen property in the USA stood at more than $12.4 billion in which the value of office equipment was over $52.4 million.
-Office is one of the most important places to safeguard from external threats like burglary, data theft, business secrets exploitation and others; so a robust physical security based on office security guidelines should be in place to mitigate risk and protect key assets.
+According to The FBI’s Uniform Crime Reporting Program’s 2019 Report, the total value losses as a result of larceny-theft in the USA was estimated to be at $5.9 billion in 2019.
+The office is one of the most important places to safeguard from external threats like burglary, data theft, business secrets exploitation, and others.
+A robust physical security based on office security guidelines should be in place to mitigate risk and protect key assets.

-Either to prevent or to alleviate the risk of security in the office, the concerned organizations issue the industry best practices for establishing a robust office security.
-Those office security suggestions would not be legally binding per se, but would set a standard for procedures to be followed for all personnel.
+To either prevent or alleviate the potential risk of security breaches in an office, the organization concerned should issue documentation around industry best practices and overall standards.
+These office security suggestions would not be legally binding per se, but would set a standard for procedures to be followed for all personnel.
 Establishing good physical security on office premises means defining and upholding the standards for safe operations.
-Those office security guidelines are also very helpful to strengthen, revise and revamp the security mechanism in the future.
+Those office security guidelines are also very helpful to strengthen, revise, and revamp the security mechanism in the future.

 The most important office security suggestions commonly adopted in the office security are listed below: